KyleRoss/node-lambda-log/README.md

 ## log.LambdaLog([_options={}_][, _levels={}_])
 Constructor for the `LambdaLog` class.
 Provided to be utilized in more advanced cases to allow overriding and configuration.
-By default, this module will export an instance of this class, but you may access the class via `log.LambdaLog`.
+By default, this module will export an instance of this class, but you may access the class and create your own instance via `log.LambdaLog`.

 | Argument  | Required? | Type   | Description                                                                            |
 |-----------|-----------|--------|----------------------------------------------------------------------------------------|